 The Gospel of Work and Individual Authors

 Of course, there has been a variety of work that does not fit neatly into any of the above categories, but which tends to concentrate on an analysis of the Gospel of Work in an individual author.
 Perhaps the most influential in this light is Dames 2003, which argues that the Weberian notion of a “calling” does not quite fit the depiction of work in Trollope, but that another Weberian notion—the “career”—does.
 Van Dam 2009 sympathizes with this approach to Trollope, though he sees a founding contradiction: the career must be launched by a vocational desire, but that desire can never be satisfied, for once it is the career is over.
 Welsh 1986 is a classic study of Dickens, whose chapter on work addresses a famous tension in the criticism—Humphry House’s contention that in Dickens one must “settle to a profession and make good,” and George Orwell’s opposing argument that Dickens has no “ideal of work.”
 Jamieson 2009 links Victorian conceptions of work to the ideology of the British Empire, showing how some writers argued for a reinvigoration of masculine identity structured around work as necessary to create individuals capable of ruling the Empire.
 Toker 2004—reprinted in a later monograph—sees Daniel Deronda as in search of a vocation that will balance his desire to be part of a larger whole without erasing himself.
+Fessenbecker 2018 also addresses George Eliot, arguing that the role of sympathy in Eliot’s ethics cannot be understood without recognizing its interaction with the principles generated by vocations.
 Spencer 2009 is not literary criticism—his work is on economic history—but his discussions of four 19th-century writers give a clear introduction to some of the most important Victorian advocates of the Gospel of Work.

 Dames, Nicholas.
 “Trollope and the Career: Vocational Trajectories and the Management of Ambition.”
 Victorian Studies 45.2 (2003): 247–278.

 Dames is interested in the difference between a “vocation” and a “career,” and suggests that mid-Victorian work culture used the latter to discipline the potentially wayward energies of individuals in pursuit of a vocation.
 While one might be tempted to see the inability to express a vocation as a tragedy—society not permitting one to realize oneself—in fact in Trollope’s novels this is not a tragedy at all: the career itself offers a rewarding organization of subjectivity.

+Fessenbecker, Patrick.
+“Sympathy, Vocation, and Moral Deliberation in George Eliot.”
+ELH 85.2 (Summer 2018): 501-532.

+Fessenbecker takes his departure from a recurring phrase in Eliot’s fiction – that sympathy should “check” the use of principles in moral deliberation.
+Comparing this model to Immanuel Kant’s account of the categorical imperative, he argues that Eliot sees vocations as an essential element in the development of moral agency, and that ideal moral deliberation involves a constant back-and-forth between vocation and sympathy.

 Jamieson, Theresa.
 “Working for the Empire: Professions of Masculinity in H. G. Wells’s The Time Machine and R. L. Stevenson’s The Strange Case of Dr. Jekyll and Mr. Hyde.”
 Victorian Network 1.1 (2009): 72–91.